coff33ninja/Just-A-Brain/README.md

 **Controls:**
 - **Process Day Button:** Submits the current inputs to the AI.
 The AI processes these inputs, runs its learning algorithms, and undergoes 'bedtime' consolidation.
 Output fields are updated with the AI's responses.
 - **Reset AI State Button:** Re-initializes the entire AI system (all modules, weights, and memories) and resets the simulation day counter to zero.

+**AI Data Management Tab (if present):** This tab provides more granular control over resetting AI data.
+- **Warning:** Actions in this tab will delete saved model weights and clear learned memories.
+- You can typically reset data for individual AI lobes (Frontal, Temporal, etc.) or reset all AI data at once.

 **Outputs:**
 - **AI Action:** The action chosen/output by the Frontal Lobe.